Cabo Verde

 Later, in 1800, the archipelago suffered from severe droughts, hunger, corruption and maladministration.

-The first migratory movements of the poorest Cape Verdeans began to the south, fleeing drought and hunger, to work as agricultural workers harvesting bananas and cocoa beans in São Tomé and Príncipe, or engaged in maritime work on whaling ships towards the United States of America.
+The first migratory movements of the poorest Cabo Verdeans began to the south, fleeing drought and hunger, to work as agricultural workers harvesting bananas and cocoa beans in São Tomé and Príncipe, or engaged in maritime work on whaling ships towards the United States of America.

 From the independence's struggle to freedom